 Are the programs mostly theoretical or mostly applied?

 The MS and PhD Biostatistics programs are balanced between theory and application.
 For the MS program, the most mathematical courses are the Statistical Theory sequence BIOS 6631 and BIOS 6632.
 Most other courses are more applied and involve data analysis in a variety of areas (outlined below in the degree plans).
 The PhD program includes a further year-long sequence in statistical theory as well as several more electives.
-Students in both programs have many opportunities to participate in real consulting and collaborative research, as well as to work with faculty on thesis and dissertation research.
+Students in both programs have many opportunities to participate in real consulting and collaborative research on our very active health sciences campus, as well as to work with faculty on thesis and dissertation research.

 The MPH in Applied Biostatistics is more applied, does not require the Statistical Theory sequence BIOS 6631 and BIOS 6632, and is balanced between general public health courses and biostatistics courses.